Khalem/milestone-project-4/README.md

   * [PyMongo](https://flask-pymongo.readthedocs.io/en/latest/) - used to handle the MongoDB queries in Python.
 * [mLab(MongoDB)](https://mlab.com/) - used to host the database.

+## Database
+I created my database with MongoDB.
+The structure of the database works as followed, there are 6 collections: user, recipes, categories, allergens and tags.
+I put categories, allergens and tags into their own collection as it would be easy to add a new value without actually having to go into the code.

+The **user** collection will hold all users' usernames, passwords, liked/disliked recipes and recipes that they added to their cook book.
+The **recipes** collection will hold all recipes.
+Recipes include name, description, country of origin, allergens, category, tags, instructions, recipe time and ingredients.

+Unfortunately, with the small size of 16mb on MongoDB, having actual images on the database just isn't feasible.
+Instead, I opted to get the user to input the link to the image.
+I understand that this isn't a good practise, but for this project it was necessary.

 ## Testing
 For testing I tested the website with automated tests and by manual tests.